1. Area of Application / Placing of Orders

 4.3.
 In the event of any current and recurring deliveries, Aumann shall be entitled – even if a separate invoice is established for each single delivery – to make a total payment for all these deliveries at the end of each week without losing its entitlement to the discount for early settlement which has been agreed.

 4.4.
-The invoice shall be sent to the factory to be supplied at least 15 days (2 weeks) before becoming mature.
-The invoice has to show the number and the date of the contract, the number and date of the purchase order, the VAT identification number in cross-border deliveries within the EU, the unloading place, the number and date of the delivery note and the quantity of the merchandise invoiced.
-The invoice shall be allowed to refer to one single delivery note only.
+The invoice shall be sent to the factory to be supplied at least 15 days before be-coming mature.
+The invoice has to show the number and the date of the contract, the number and date of the purchase order, the tax identification number, the unloading place, the number and date of the delivery note and the quantity of the merchandise in-voiced.
+The invoice shall be allowed to refer to one single delivery note or one contract only.

 4.5.
 Aumann shall be entitled to offset the receivables of the Supplier against receivables of Aumann or companies affiliated with the Aumann group.
-Assignments of the Supplier’s accounts receivable to any third parties shall be authorized with an agreement in writing by Aumann exclusively.
+Assignments of the Supplier’s accounts receivable to any third parties shall be authorized with a prior agreement in writing by Aumann exclusively.

 5. Incoming Goods Check, Quality Assurance, Parts Subject to Documentation